unger/SafeMapper/README.md

 ##Planned features

-- Support for circular references between objects
+- Full Support for circular references between objects
 - Configuration support to enable mapping fields/properties with different names
+- Support for flattening
+- Plugin support to extend core functionality (Converters and Membermapping etc)
 - Map from Database queries to c# object
 - Map Lucene documents to c# object